leutiankane-Rimworld/LK-Human-Plus-XenoType/README.md

 ---Evolved Human Master gene takes most of the old genes that were on this xenotype previously and combines them into one gene.

----Adds the Evolved Humans faction a neutral faction full of this xeno type.
+---Adds the Evolved Humans faction a neutral faction and Evolved Humanoid Militia Hostile faction full of this xeno type.

 ---Breathless gene only shows up if you have Odyssey DLC installed.